Welland: Air

 The closest airport to Welland is the Welland/Niagara Central Airport on the western edge of the city.
 It is a small field airport and is not served by any regular links, but it is an international point of entry.
 However, the airport is under a number of developments in hopes to expand its services.
-For now, most air travellers use either Toronto's Lester B. Pearson International Airport, Billy Bishop Toronto City Airport or Hamilton's John C. Munro International Airport.
-The Buffalo Niagara International Airport is also used by some, as it is the closest, although it requires that travellers cross the American border.
-Another option for Wellanders is St. Catharines/Niagara District Airport with flights to Billy Bishop Toronto City Airport thanks to FlyGTA Airways as well as various charter flights to/from Niagara.
+For now, most air travellers use either Toronto's Pearson Airport, Bishop Airport or Hamilton's Munro Airport.
+The Buffalo Niagara Airport is the closest, although it requires that travellers cross the American border.
+Another option for Wellanders is St. Catharines/Niagara District Airport with flights to Toronto's Bishop Airport, on FlyGTA Airways as well as various charter flights to/from Niagara.

 Public transit

 Between 1912 and 1930, local streetcar service was provided in Welland by the Niagara, Welland and Lake Erie railway which operated on East Main Street and King Street (then known as South Main Street).
 This company also provided a short-lived service on West Main Street and Niagara Street (then known as North Main) for about 6 months in 1922.

-Since 1973, Welland Transit operates the public transport service of scheduled bus services and paratransit covering the city.
-Also provided is Welland-St. Catharines Connection, a link to the St. Catharines public transit system from Niagara College to Brock University terminal in St. Catharines, with the first and last run of the day interconnecting to the downtown core.
-Service is also provided to Port Colborne and Pelham.
+From 1973 to 2022, Welland Transit operated the public transport service of scheduled bus services and paratransit covering the city.
+Also provided was Welland-St. Catharines Connection, a link to the St. Catharines public transit system from Niagara College to Brock University terminal in St. Catharines, with the first and last run of the day interconnecting to the downtown core.
+Service was also provided to Port Colborne and Pelham.

+In 2023, Niagara Region Transit acquired Welland Transit, along with St. Catharines Transit and Niagara Falls Transit.
+Services remain largely unchanged with the exception of extended service hours and changes to the fare structure.